google/mug/README.md

 Represents a value that may have failed with an exception.
 Tunnels checked exceptions through stream, no cheating.

-For a stream operation that would have looked like this if checked exception wasn't in the way:
+For a stream operation that would have looked like this if checked exception weren't in the way:

 ```java
 return files.stream()